Werner Syndrome: DNA and Human Aging

 The Salk researchers found that deletion of the WRN gene leads to heterochromatin disorganization, pointing to an important role for the WRN protein in maintaining heterochromatin.
 In additional experiments, the researchers showed that the protein interacts directly with molecular structures known to stabilize heterochromatin, revealing a type of, 'smoking gun,' that for the first time directly links mutated WRN protein to heterochromatin destabilization.

-The researchers stated, "Our study connects the dots between Werner syndrome and heterochromatin disorganization, outlining a molecular mechanism by which a genetic mutation leads to a general disruption of cellular processes by disrupting epigenetic regulation.
+"Our study connects the dots between Werner syndrome and heterochromatin disorganization, outlining a molecular mechanism by which a genetic mutation leads to a general disruption of cellular processes by disrupting epigenetic regulation.
 More broadly, it suggests that accumulated alterations in the structure of heterochromatin may be a major underlying cause of cellular aging.
 This begs the question of whether we can reverse these alterations-like remodeling an old house or car-to prevent, or even reverse, age-related declines and diseases."

 Mr. Belmonte added that more extensive studies are needed to completely understand the role of heterochromatin disorganization in aging, to include how it interacts with additional cellular processes implicated in aging such as shortening of the end of chromosomes known as, 'telomeres.'
 The researchers are developing apigenetic editing technologies to reverse epigenetic alterations with a role in human disease and aging.